 How much should I tip?

-It’s generally accepted that a 15 – 20% tip is the minimum amount you should leave your server after a meal at a sit-down restaurant.
-If you can afford it, it’s also kind to tip on the after-tax amount.
-A tip isn’t necessary if you’re doing takeout and you’ve picked up your own food.2 You also aren’t obligated to throw change in the tip jar at fast-food counters, although it’s a nice gesture if you’re so inclined.
+It’s generally accepted that a 10% tip is the amount you should leave your server after a meal at a sit-down restaurant.
+A tip isn’t necessary if you’re having a takeaway and you’ve picked up your own food.2 You also aren’t obligated to throw change in the tip jar at takeaway tills, although it’s a nice gesture if you’re so inclined.

 What if the service was poor?

 There are lots of reasons why you might feel you didn’t get the kind of service you deserved, but leaving a poor tip — or worse, no tip at all — might not be the best course of action.
 It may feel good in the moment to stick it to the server, but remember that servers are human.
 They have bad days too, and often situations beyond their control can contribute to delays or long wait times.
-Imagine if your pay was reduced every time you had an off day or every time someone else on your team dropped the ball.
 A far better course of action is to leave the minimum tip and then speak to the manager if there were long delays or you feel your server was rude or unhelpful.
-You might even get a free meal or some coupons out of it.
+You might even get a free meal or some discounts out of it.

 What if the food wasn’t good?

-Food prep and quality isn’t the server’s responsibility, so they shouldn’t be penalized when food isn’t up to par.
-Tell your server if your food is cold, overcooked, or too salty, and give the restaurant a chance to make it right.
-If you’re still not satisfied with the food, tip your server for trying their best and then speak to the manager about the poor food quality.
+Food prep and quality isn’t the server’s responsibility, so they shouldn’t be penalised when food isn’t up to par.
+Tell your waiter if your food is cold, overcooked, or too salty, and give the restaurant a chance to make it right.
+If you’re still not satisfied with the food, tip your waiter for trying their best and then speak to the manager about the poor food quality.

 What if we’re just having drinks at the bar?